sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

 Recording Data Access Pattern
 -----------------------------

-The ``record`` subcommand records the data access pattern of target process in a file (``./damon.data`` by default).
-You can specify the target as either pid of running target or a command for an execution of the process.
+The ``record`` subcommand records the data access pattern of target processes in a file (``./damon.data`` by default).
+You can specify the target as either pid of running target or a command for execution of the process.
 Below example shows a command target usage::

     # cd <kernel>/tools/damon/